student-IH-labs-and-stuff/BCNDATA2022/Labs/databricks/Databricks.md

 HINT : https://databricks.com/blog/2019/04/24/koalas-easy-transition-from-pandas-to-apache-spark.html

-6) Think about how you would structure this notebook differently if you were to share it with colleagues via databricks to run.
+6) Think about how you would structure this notebook differently if you were to share it with colleagues via databricks to run and learn from.

 7) Now, loan and run through the cells for this notebook https://databricks.com/notebooks/gallery/SparkSQLAndUDFs.html to explore and understand streaming data